This site uses technical (necessary) and analytics cookies.

 By continuing to browse, you agree to the use of cookies.

-International Organisations operating in the sector
+International Organisations in the Energy Sector

-UNFCCC United Nations Framework Convention on Climate Change.
-It is the main international Convention on climate action, with quasi-universal membership (197 Parties: 196 States plus the EU), adopted at the Rio Earth Summit in 1992 together with the Convention to Combat Desertification and the Convention on Biodiversity.
-The objective of the UNFCCC is to stabilise the concentration of greenhouse gases in the atmosphere at a level that prevents harmful anthropogenic interference with the climate system.
-Every year the Conference of the Parties (COP), the decision-making body of the UNFCCC, brings together Member States to monitor the implementation of the Convention’s objectives and revise its implementation instruments.
-Italy and the United Kingdom partnered to organise the 26th Conference of the Parties (COP26 – Glasgow 1-12 November 2021) and the related preparatory and side events (Pre-COP and Youth4Climate – Milan 28 September – 2 October 2021).
+UNFCCC – United Nations Framework Convention on Climate Change – It is the main international convention on climate, with a universal membership (198 Parties).
+It was adopted at the 1992 Rio Earth Summit together with the Convention to Combat Desertification and the Convention on Biodiversity.
+The goal of UNFCCC is to stabilise the concentration of greenhouse gases in the atmosphere at an adequate level to prevent harmful anthropogenic interferences on the climate system.
+The Conference of Parties (COP) is the UNFCCC’s decisional body and gathers Member States yearly to monitor the advancement of the Convention’s goals and revise its implementation tools.

 Website: https://unfccc.int/